Welcome to my site !

 Xi Zhang*, Jiheng Hu, Cheng Li, and Quentin Williams

-The Astrophysical Journal 2026 ApJ
+The Astrophysical Journal 2026 What's happening in the deep layers?

 This study addresses an emerging puzzle from Juno Microwave Radiometer (MWR) observations, Jupiter's deep atmosphere (pressures gt.
 1000 bar) shows electron depletion, implying subsolar alkali metal (Na, K) abundances in contrast to the supersolar enrichments of other volatiles measured by the Galileo probe.
 We reconcile these constraints by proposing that alkalis are sequestered into deep mineral clouds through two mechanisms.
 1 Chemical Sequestration- Vertical mixing forms alkali feldspars and feldspathoids, locking Na and K chemically.
 2 Electron Attachment- Sub-micron hazes of iron and silicates scavenge free electrons efficiently.